willtebbutt/willtebbutt.github.io/index.md

 During my PhD with Rich Turner, in the machine learning group (MLG) at Cambridge, I worked on approximate inference in Gaussian processes, how Gaussian processes they should feature in probabilistic programming, and how to scale GPs for large time series and spatio-temporal problems.
 Subsequently I worked on algorithmic differentiation in the Julia programming language with Hong Ge, also in the MLG.

+Much of my work can be found on my [github](https://github.com/willtebbutt/).

 # Research Highlights